Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 If we had another set of random functions \(\mathcal Z_T\) on \(\Upsilon\), and it was possible to prove theorems about \(\mathcal Z_T\), and if furthermore we had reason to believe that \(Z_T\) and \(\mathcal Z_T\) had similar properties, then we could turn theorems about \(\mathcal Z_T\) into conjectures about~\(Z_T\).
 That would be illuminating, particularly if precise conjectures about \(Z_T\) were in short supply.
-That is how random matrix theory made fundamental contributions to the study of L-functions. \end{introduction} \typeout{************************************************} \typeout{Subsection 5.1 Self-reciprocal polynomials and the functional equation} \typeout{************************************************} \begin{subsectionptx}{Self-reciprocal polynomials and the functional equation}{}{Self-reciprocal polynomials and the functional equation}{}{}{g:subsection:idp95491872} Before getting into the details, let's consider a certain class of polynomials which have constant term \(1\):
+That is how random matrix theory made fundamental contributions to the study of \(L\)-functions. \end{introduction} \typeout{************************************************} \typeout{Subsection 6.1 Self-reciprocal polynomials and the functional equation} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Self-reciprocal polynomials and the functional equation}{}{Self-reciprocal polynomials and the functional equation}{}{}{rmt_connections-3} Before getting into the details, let's consider a certain class of polynomials which have constant term \(1\):

 The polynomial \(f\) is \terminology{self-reciprocal} if